tannerpace/MowerDoorActuator/README.md

    - Verify and upload the code to your ESP32-C6 board.

 2. **Connect to Wi-Fi:**
    - The board will connect to your Wi-Fi network.
-Find the ip address by accessing the admin panel of your router, note the new devices ip address add a serial message containing the ESP IP to your USB port.
+Find the ip address by accessing the admin panel of your router, note the new devices Look for the new ip address.

+Finding Your Device’s IP Address

+To access the web interface, you’ll need to know the ESP32’s IP address on your local network.
+The most reliable way is to scan your network:

+📡 Scan for IP Addresses

+Mac (Terminal):

+sudo nmap -sn 192.168.1.0/24

+Replace 192.168.1.0/24 with your network’s subnet if different.
+You can find your subnet by running ifconfig and looking for your local IP.

+Windows (PowerShell or Command Prompt):

+1. Install Nmap.

+2. Run:

+nmap -sn 192.168.1.0/24

 3. **Access the Web Interface:**
    - Open a web browser and navigate to `http://<BOARD_IP_ADDRESS>/`.